Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I have to admit… I discovered the Therme Bucuresti by accident.
 Actually I didn’t even know this place before going to Bucharest.
 I’ve been to Budapest before, and I spent an afternoon enjoying the Szechenyi baths there.
 They’re quite popular and I knew about the place.
 But I didn’t know we could also find thermal baths in Bucharest.
 Seeing an appealing ad in the street, is basically what made me want to go there.
 I was like “Let’s give it a try!”
 Time to relax after visiting the palace of the Parliament!
 Let’s go visit the Therme Bucuresti in Bucharest!

-Getting to Therme Bucuresti
+How to get to Therme Bucuresti

 Because Therme Bucuresti is located 20 kilometers away (12 miles) from Bucharest, in the north, close to the airport.
 And so there’s a shuttle on Piata Romana going there.
 It’s 12:45pm.
 Let me check the bus schedule… Oh wow the next one leaves at 2:35pm, in almost two hours!
-The one before left ten minutes ago, at 12:35pm… I just kill the time walking around the city, and catch the next shuttle almost two hours later… The ride lasts about 35 minutes, and the shuttle is free, cool!
+The one before left ten minutes ago, at 12:35pm… I just killed the time walking around the city, and caught the next shuttle almost two hours later… The ride lasts about 35 minutes, and the shuttle is free, cool!
 You can check the schedule on their website (there’s one every two hours).
 Otherwise you can take a taxi if you are not alone but I don’t have the prices.

 Once I got there, one of the vendors bombarded me with questions “Are you alone?
 How long are you staying here?
 A few hours?
 Half a day?
 The whole day?
 Do you have a towel?”
 So I just calmly responded to her questions “Yes I’m alone, I have my towel, I think I’m gonna spend a few hours here…“.
-And she said “All right, that’ll be 84 lei (around 17 euros or 19 US dollars).
+And she said “All right, that’ll be 84 lei (around 17 euros).
 You can stay up to three hours here.”
-So I don’t have the exact prices but apparently it’s around 15-20 euros (16-22 US dollars), depending on how long you want to stay, the number of people, if you have a towel… Thus I paid, and she gave me an electronic bracelet (to put your clothes in a locker, and also to have access to the differents parts of the complex).
+So I don’t have the exact prices but apparently it’s around 15-20 euros, depending on how long you want to stay, the number of people, if you have a towel… Thus I paid, and she gave me an electronic bracelet (to put your clothes in a locker, and also to have access to the differents parts of the complex).
 Time to have fun!
 You can check the prices on their official website here.

 Therme Bucuresti is divided in three main parts, Elysium, The Palm and Galaxy.
 Elysium is on the second floor.
 This is where you’re going to find the saunas.
 There’s also a pool, three massage studios and also an outdoor restaurant.
 You can take a dip in the small pool, and relax there.